atharvasathe12/atharvasathe12.github.io/_pages/research.md

 <!-- This webpage is currently under development.
 Please check back later for updates. -->

 <!-- Specifying research title -->
-## Reversal of mean and instantaneous secondary flow structures in multi-column roughness configurations
+## On the structure and dynamics of secondary flows over multi-column roughness in turbulent boundary layers
 **Advisor: [Prof. Marco G. Giometto](https://www.civil.columbia.edu/content/marco-giovanni-giometto)**, **Collaborators: [Prof. William Anderson](https://me.utdallas.edu/people/faculty/william-anderson/), [Prof. Marc Calaf](https://www.mech.utah.edu/directory/faculty/marc-calaf/)**

-**Publication status: Manuscript is currently under preparation for consideration in *JFM*.**
+**Publication status: Manuscript in preparation for *JFM*.
+Results presented at APS DFD 2024 and AGU Fall Meeting 2024.**

 **Overview**:

 This research seeks to examine the parameters of roughness configurations that are crucial in determining the alignment of high- and low-momentum pathways induced by secondary flows.
 Since the alignment of these pathways significantly influences performance-critical quantities such as drag and heat transfer, identifying these parameters is essential to improving our predictive capabilities.
+To examine these effects in a physically relevant setting, we use wind turbines as roughness elements—reflecting their role as porous obstacles in applications such as wind farms and other complex surface environments.

 **Highlights**:

-1. Discovered that gap between roughness elements of neighboring columns is a crucial parameter which dictates the alignment of aforementioned pathways, a parameter previously unknown in the literature.
+1. Discovered that the spanwise gap between edge-most roughness elements of adjacent columns is a key geometric parameter that dictates the polarity of secondary flows—a governing factor previously unrecognized in the literature.
-2. Demonstrated that the strength of secondary flows is not diminished in intermediate configurations.
-In these configurations, the secondary flows undergo frequent, instantaneous rearrangements, which results in a misleading appearance of their destruction in long-time averaged flow fields.
+2. Demonstrated that the strength of secondary flows is not diminished in intermediate configurations; rather, frequent polarity reversals lead to a misleading appearance of their absence in long-time-averaged fields.
+3. Showed that in all cases, including those with strong polarity in the time-averaged flow field, the high- and low-momentum pathways undergo chaotic, non-periodic switching over time.
+4. Found that, despite markedly different mean flow structures, the vertical velocity signal exhibits similar quasi-periodic oscillations across all cases, indicating that frequent pathway switching reflects a near-zero mean state rather than an inherently chaotic fluctuation pattern.
+5. Established that variability in vertical momentum transport is a fundamental and persistent feature of roughness-induced secondary flows.

 ![Inst-flow-reversal](../images/Inst-flow-reversal.png)